 - Extra Virgin Olive Oil.
 A good quality extra virgin olive oil is important.

-- Sprinkling of fresh basil or fresh parsley (optional)
+- Herbs: A sprinkling of fresh basil or fresh parsley (optional)

 - Parmesan cheese (optional)

-Now we will often will eat this garlic and olive oil pasta on its own but we also like to add in vegetables to make it a more complete meal.
-This makes a great base to so many veggies.
+Now we will often eat this garlic and olive oil pasta on its own but we also like to add in vegetables to make it a more complete meal.
+This makes a great base for so many veggies.

-Any leafy green will taste great added to this pasta.
-If you want to try adding some into your pasta just add it the end when you are tossing your pasta in the sauce.
+- Leafy greens will taste great added to this pasta.
+If you want to try adding some to your pasta just add it at the end when you are tossing your pasta in the sauce.

 How to Choose the Best Olive Oil

-When looking for a good quality olive oil for this garlic and oil pasta, there are a few things you want to be looking for.
-Here are my tips to pick the best olive oil when shopping.
+When looking for a good quality olive oil for this garlic and oil pasta, there are a few things you want to be looking for:

 - The next thing you want to make sure of is that you are choosing extra virgin olive oil.
 This is the least processed olive oil and the one that will have the most flavor.